geoffreyangus/cs106r/notes/variables/variables.md

 </div>

-Creating variables and assigning them values are easy.
-We simply use what is called an **assignment operator** to put together a variable name and its value, like so:
+Creating variables and assigning them objects are easy.
+We simply use what is called an **assignment operator** to put together a variable name and its object, like so:

 ```python
 name = 'Geoffrey'